Why I Started a Web Dev Agency After Working at YC Startups

 I thought: I can do this better.

 - Leverage — An agency scales differently than a salary.
+One well-built website funds a month of expenses.

 The Agency: 4UGUSTA Systems